 You know what makes visitors want content more?
 Taking it away.
 It’s like the FOMO phenomenon we mentioned earlier.
 That’s why gating your content is such an effective eCommerce lead generation strategy.

 What do we mean by content gating?
-Making content less accessible till visitors opt in.
+Making content less accessible until visitors opt-in.
 This works well for webinars and educational videos, as well as reports, checklists, and cheat sheets.
 And you can even use it with popular blog posts.

 Photowebo boosted conversions by 3806% by using gated content.

 OptinMonster makes it easy to gate content with our content locker feature.
-Once you create a campaign, go to Optin » Content Blocking, and choose a blocking method.
-Here’s how to enable Obfuscation (blurring the content).
+Once you create a campaign, go to the optin settings and choose a blocking method.
+You can choose from Obfuscation (blurring the content) or remove it entirely.